stivale/stivale/STIVALE2.md

                             //        See the relevant section.
                             // Bit 3: If set to 1, enables fully virtual kernel mappings
                             //        for PMRs.
 Only works if PMRs are enabled.
+                            // Bit 4: Do NOT fail to boot if low memory area could not be
+                            //        allocated.
+THIS BIT SHOULD ALWAYS BE SET AS THIS
+                            //        FUNCTIONALITY IS DEPRECATED.
                             // All other bits are undefined and must be 0.

     uint64_t tags;          // Pointer to the first tag of the linked list of